graceliu1112/Tippy-the-tip-calculator/README.md

 Describe any challenges encountered while building the app.
 - Had to deal with a lot of bugs when using code
 - The emulator was really slow when running the code
+- Have problem uploading the .gif version of the application.
+Here is the .gif URL to be able to see the app: https://i.imgur.com/1gesTVr.gif

 ## License